adhisimon/tektrans-logger/README.md

 * Circular buffer transport.

 ## License
 Licensed under MIT License.
-So, feel free to use it if you think it would be usefull for you.
+So, feel free to use or fork it if you think it would be usefull for you.

 Copyright [PT.
 TEKNOLOGI TRANSAKSI DIGITAL (TEKTRANS)](https://tektrans.id) 2021.